-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards required that we plan and perform the examination to obtain reasonable assurance about whether the Authority compliance, in all material respects, with the requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Authority complied with the specified requirements.
+The nature, timing and extend of the procedures selected depend on the our judgement, including an assessment of the risk of material non-compliance, where due to fraud or error.
+We believe that the evidence obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the Authority's compliance with specified requirements.

-Opinion

-In our opinion, the Authority complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2020.
+In our opinion, the Authority complied, in all material respects, with the aforementioned requirements during the fiscal year ended September 30, 2021.